sedelmeyer/cs109b_groupproject/docs/analysis/03-eda.rst

   Figure 10: Project change trend for project 603

+However, as we begin to explore the change trends of additional projects, we begin to see that that changes to both scheduled duration and forecasted budget are not as tightly coupled for all projects as the first plot above might have suggested.
+As can be seen below in the plots for PID 480, a fairly steady increase in scheduled duration appears to correspond to a sharp, almost singular, increase in forecasted budget.

 .. figure:: ../../docs/_static/figures/11-project-480-trend.jpg
   :align: center
   :width: 100%

   Figure 11: Project change trend for project 480

+And, as we explore further, we begin to see fairly wide variation in change trends, not only among different projects, but also among the two measures we are tracking within each project as is illustrated in the next two sets of plots for both PID 96 and PID 482.

 .. figure:: ../../docs/_static/figures/12-project-96-trend.jpg
   :align: center